Dead Man's Shoes (2004 film): Production

 After completing Once Upon a Time in the Midlands, Shane Meadows had gone on a hiatus.
 Paddy Considine had made the short film My Wrongs, which was the first project of Warp Films.
 Considine introduced Meadows to Warp's Mark Herbert and showed him some of their earlier short films.
 Based on those, Herbert agreed to fund the making of a movie.

 Meadows was keen to get back to his short film roots and cowrote the script with Considine and long-time collaborator Paul Fraser.
 Originally intended to be a black comedy about a heroic social worker based on a real-life event that Considine had come across, the story took a darker turn when Meadows remembered a friend with disabilities who had died when he was young.
 Taking inspiration from these real-life situations they had experienced and people they had encountered and the feel of exploitation films, Meadows and Considine turned in a story outline originally titled The Skull.
 There was no definitive script, with most of the scenes and lines existing as a rough draft.
 As a result, most of the dialogue and set pieces were improvised on set.

 Toby Kebbell was cast at short notice after the actor who had originally been intended to play the character of Anthony dropped out due to concerns about playing the learning difficulties realistically.
+Kebbell filmed his entire role during the final week of shooting.
 The character was rewritten from an older brother to a younger brother accordingly.
 Similarly, former boxer Gary Stretch was hired at the eleventh hour after expressing interest in making films in Britain.
 Dead Man's Shoes was the screen debut for both actors.
 It was also the first film that Jo Hartley featured in.
 Emily Aston had appeared on television but Dead Man's Shoes was also her first feature film role.